-Foreign exchange adjustments Other 30 June 2022
+Foreign exchange adjustments Other

+30 June 2022

-^{ [}Describe transactions included in 'Other']
+[Describe transactions included in 'Other']

-Commentary on Borrowings Disclosure Treasury Mandates AASB 101.60 The notes are to separately disclose the following categories: bank overdrafts, NSW Treasury advances repayable, TCorp borrowings, other loans and deposits, lease liabilities, service concession financial liabilities and other major categories (e.g. financial guarantee liabilities, where material - refer paras 8-11 below)).
-Current and non-current portions are to be separately disclosed.
-AASB 7.8 The carrying amounts for each of the categories of financial instruments under AASB 9 must be separately disclosed, either on the face of the Statement of Financial Position or in the notes to the financial statements.
-AASB 9.4.2.1 TPP21-10 Borrowings are generally measured at amortised cost using the effective interest method in AASB 9.
+Commentary on Borrowings Disclosure Treasury Mandates AASB 101.60 The notes are to separately disclose the following categories: bank overdrafts, NS Treasury advances repayable, TCorp borrowings, other loans and deposits, lea liabilities, service concession financial liabilities and other major categories (e financial guarantee liabilities, where material - refer paras 8-11 below)).
+Current a non-current portions are to be separately disclosed.
+AASB 7.8 The carrying amounts for each of the categories of financial instruments under AA 9 must be separately disclosed, either on the face of the Statement of Finance Position or in the notes to the financial statements.
+AASB 9.4.2.1 TPP21-10 Borrowings are generally measured at amortised cost using the effective interemethod in AASB 9.
 TPP21-10 AASB 101.58(c) Treasury Mandates 4.
-In the rare circumstances where borrowings are 'held-for-trading', they must be separately disclosed in a line item in the Statement of Financial Position from other 'borrowings' that are measured at amortised cost.
-A borrowing can only be designated at fair value through profit or loss in limited circumstances (i.e. satisfies fair value option, appropriate for operations and approved by NSW Treasury).
-AASB 7.31-42 5.
-AASB 7 requires a variety of quantitative and qualitative disclosures for each type of risk (including credit risk, liquidity risk and market risk) to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed.
-This includes a maturity analysis for financial liabilities showing the remaining contractual maturities.
+In the rare circumstances where borrowings are 'held-for-trading', they must separately disclosed in a line item in the Statement of Financial Position from oth 'borrowings' that are measured at amortised cost.
+A borrowing can only designated at fair value through profit or loss in limited circumstances (i.e. satisfi fair value option, appropriate for operations and approved by NSW Treasury).
+AASB 7.31-42 AASB 7 requires a variety of quantitative and qualitative disclosures for each type risk (including credit risk, liquidity risk and market risk) to evaluate the nature a extent of risks arising from financial instruments to which the entity is exposed.
+The includes a maturity analysis for financial liabilities showing the remaining contraction maturities.
 Refer Note 36.
-Financial liabilities designated at fair value through profit or loss AASB 7.B5(a) When financial liabilities are designated at fair value through profit or loss, disclose the nature of these financial liabilities, the criteria for designation and how the entity has satisfied the standard requirements for designation.
+Financial liabilities designated at fair value through profit or loss AASB 7.B5(a) When financial liabilities are designated at fair value through profit or loss, disclo the nature of these financial liabilities, the criteria for designation and how the ent has satisfied the standard requirements for designation.
 AASB 7.10 7.
-When an entity designates its financial liabilities at fair value through profit or loss (FVPL) in accordance with AASB 9 and is required to present the effects of changes in that liability's credit risk in other comprehensive income, it should disclose the following: the criteria for designating them at FVPL and how the entity has satisfied the conditions in AASB 9 for such designation the amount of change, cumulatively, in the fair value of the financial liability that is attributable to changes in the credit risk of that liability, including the method used to determine the amount and how the method is appropriate the difference between the financial liability's carrying amount and the amount the entity would be contractually required to pay at maturity to the holder of the obligation any transfers of the cumulative gain or loss within equity during the period including the reason for such transfers if a liability is derecognised during the period, the amount (if any) presented in AASB 7.11(c) other comprehensive income that was realised at derecognition detailed description of the economic relationship between the characteristics of the liability and the characteristics of the other financial instrument measured at fair value through profit or loss AASB 7.10A 8.
-When an entity designates its financial liabilities at FVPL in accordance with AASB 9 and is required to present all changes in fair value in profit or loss, it should disclose the following: the criteria for designating them at FVPL and how the entity has satisfied the conditions in AASB 9 for such designation the amount of change, during the period and cumulatively, in the fair value of the financial liability that is attributable to changes in the credit risk of that liability,
+When an entity designates its financial liabilities at fair value through profit or log (FVPL) in accordance with AASB 9 and is required to present the effects of change in that liability's credit risk in other comprehensive income, it should disclose the following: the criteria for designating them at FVPL and how the entity has satisfied the conditions in AASB 9 for such designation the amount of change, cumulatively, in the fair value of the financial liability the attributable to changes in the credit risk of that liability, including the method is appropriate the difference between the financial liability's carrying amount and the amount the entity would be contractually required to pay at maturity to the holder of the obligation any transfers of the cumulative gain or loss within equity during the perind other comprehensive income that was realised at derecognition detailed description of the economic relationship between the characteristics the liability and the characteristics of the other financial instrument measured fair value through profit or loss AASB 7.10A 8.
+When an entity designates its financial liabilities at FVPL in accordance with AASE and is required to present all changes in fair value in profit or loss, it should disclo the following: the criteria for designating them at FVPL and how the entity has satisfied the conditions in AASB 9 for such designation the amount of change, during the period and cumulatively, in the fair value of the financial liability that is attributable to changes in the credit risk of that liabilities